akshathp0/entropy-trading/README.md

 ```

 This position scaling reduces exposure during high-volatility markets and increases it during calm markets, which becomes the primary mechanism behind the strategy's drawdown reduction.

-### 5. Portfolio Construction

-Assets are dynamically sized through their individual entropy values.
-Daily portfolio return is the aggregate of individual asset strategy returns, compounded to produce the portfolio equity curve.

----

 ## Results